 Pasta with Vegan Alfredo Sauce

-If you’ve been looking for a healthier Alfredo sauce, here it is!
+If you’ve been looking for a healthier pasta Alfredo recipe (that’s also vegan!), here it is.
 This one, which you can make with either silken tofu or cannellini beans, is mild and creamy, but harbors a fraction of the fat and calories of the traditional cream-based sauce.
 While the pasta is tasty in an of itself, what totally makes it for me are the veggie toppings, which can be varied each time.
-This is delicious with a briny salad like Chickpea and Carrot Salad with Parsley and Olives, as shown, and some tomato wedges.
+This is delicious with a briny salad like Chickpea and Carrot Salad with Parsley and Olives and some tomato wedges.
+Photos by Hannah Kaminsky.

 - 1 medium onion, chopped

 - One 12.3-ounce container silken tofu, or one 15- to 16-ounce can cannellini (large white beans),